relai/vertx-starters/helloworld/README.md

 # Vert.x Starter I - Hello World!

-We begin with our starter series with the tradition-honored "Hello World" example.
+We begin with our starter series with the traditional "Hello World" example.

+## Project Structure

+The standard Vert.x [project structure](http://vertx.io/dev_guide.html) is followed.

+The source code of the module is:

+>**src\main\java\demo.starter.vertx.helloworld.HelloVerticle.java**
+>The main Vert.x verticle of this module, creating an HTTP server to serve "Hell World!".
+>
+>**src\main\resources\mod.json**
+>The mod description jason.
+>
+>**src\test\java\demo.starter.vertx.helloworld.integration.HelloIntegrationTest.java**
+>The integration test for `HelloVerticle`.

+The build files of the modules are:

+>**pom.xml**
+>The Maven build file.
+>
+>**src\main\assembly\mod.xml**
+>The configuration for the Maven assembly plugin to build the Vert.x mod zip.

+## Maven Integration

+With all common elements extracted into the parent `pom`, the project `pom` is quite simple and straightforward.

+Common Maven commands:
+* `mvn verify` to execute integration tests.
+* `mvn install` to compile, test and package the Vert.x mod.
+* `mvn vertx:runMod` to deploy and run the Vert.x mod.
+This brings up the HTTP server at `http://localhost:8080` in this example.

+## Tests and Debugging

+Vert.x makes it easy to incorporate unit tests and integration tests.
+This module contains one integration test, [HelloIntegrationTest](https://github.com/relai/vertx-starters/blob/master/helloworld/src/test/java/demo/starter/vertx/helloworld/integration/HelloIntegrationTest.java), testing whether the HTTP server serves the correct content.
+The module does not have unit tests.

+Tests are invoked as part of maven `install`.
+To execute integration tests specifically, run `mvn verify`.

+You can [run or debug](http://vertx.io/dev_guide.html#run-tests-in-your-ide) the integration test directly within your IDE, without special set-up.

 ## Lambda and Java 8

-By nature of event-driven programming, Vert.x extensively uses functional interfaces as event handlers.
+By its nature of event-driven programming, Vert.x extensively uses functional interfaces as event handlers.
 The following is a "Hello World" example:

         // "Hello World" in Java 7
         Handler<HttpServerRequest> handler = new Handler<HttpServerRequest>() {